 The modules can be used for CME credit by physicians, nurse midwives, nurse practitioners and physicians' assistants.
 Click here for more information about receiving credit, computer requirements, and technical support.
 In some states, CME credit may be useful for the continuing education requirements of other professional groups, as well.
 Check with your state licensure board if you have questions.
-Within the next year, the modules will be assigned contact hours which are often preferred for nursing credit.

 INTERNET CME REQUIREMENTS

 Hardware and Software Requirements

 A personal computer which runs Microsoft Windows® 2000, Windows XP, or Windows Vista is sufficient to handle the demands of the CME software.
 Microsoft Powerpoint® 2000 or later should be installed as well.
 If you don't have Microsoft Powerpoint, you can download a free Powerpoint viewer.
 Go to http://microsoft.com and search for "powerpoint viewer".
 Obviously internet access, be it dialup, cable modem, DSL, or other forms, is required.